 Bonacina/O’Hara Snowfall Analysis

 In an attempt to analyse each winter’s snowfall events for the UK, a man called L.C.W.
-Bonacina produced this list, which I have tried to maintain and continue in recent years in similar style.
+Bonacina produced this snowfall analysis list.
+It’s a subjective analysis of each winter’s snowfalls, which I have tried to maintain and continue in recent years in similar style (as his original list only went up to 1975).
 See if you remember correctly!
+If there are any glaring omissions, please let me know.

 The British Isles Weather Diary